Update Statement

 #![allow(unused)] fn main() { let created_weapon = create().content(weapon).get_one(db.clone()).await.unwrap(); let updated_weapon = update::<Weapon>(created_weapon.clone().id) .patch(bunchOfOtherFields.patch_remove()) .get_one(db.clone()) .await?; }

-In the above example, the patch_remove
+In the above example, the patch_remove operation removes the

-field from the created_weapon
+bunchOfOtherFields field from the created_weapon object.

 Using the Patch Change Operation

-operation modifies part of a string field using the diff
+The patch_change operation modifies part of a string field using the diff

 format.
 It allows you to specify the changes to be applied to the field.